cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

 - Paging:

   - Paging divides an address space into fixed-length pages and allocates them memory independently and contiguously in fixed frames of the same length.

+  - With paging, the first few bits of a logcial address represents the page number, while the remainder stores the offset.

+  - Organization of a page descriptor:

+    - Frame id;

+    - Flags:

+      - Read bit;

+      - Write bit;

+      - Execute bit;

+      - Valid bit;

+      - Present bit;

+      - Reference bit.

+  - With paging, each present page is allocated to a frame.

+  - The page table of a process holds the descriptors for all pages of it.

+- Practical paging:

+  - With naive paging, each logical memory access incurs two physical accesses, and the page table is exceedingly large in a modern architecture.

+  - Elements of practical paging:

+    - Page table buffer;

+    - Hierarchical page tables.

+  - Page table buffer:

+    - Page table buffer is a dedicated cache for page tables in the MMU.